marqo-ai/marqo/src/marqo/README.md

 6. Set up redis (follow instructions in Option A)

-7. If you are using an M2 Mac specifically, then edit `requirements.txt`.
+7. If you are using an M2 Mac specifically, then install use the requirements specified in [this gist](https://gist.github.com/pandu-k/f3cdf319b7abaa1d0e5c5e038e16377c#file-pip_requirements_for_m2_devs-txt). `requirements.txt`.
 Find the `onnx` and `protobuf` entries, and remove their versions.
 Then, move onnx to be above protobuf.
 These two lines should end up looking like this:
 ```
 onnx
 protobuf